How technology is changing business

 Contactless and mobile payments are valued for their speed of transactions, convenience, and better security.
 More and more people tend to use biometrics (like fingertip, facial recognition, eye scan, and similar) to protect their payments and mitigate many of the worries connected with payment fraud.

-The survey by Visa proves this fact.
-The survey revealed that around 86% of respondents take interest in using biometrics for verifying the identity or making payments.
+Visa’s survey proves this fact.
+The survey revealed that around 86% of respondents are interested in using biometrics to verify their identity or make payments.
 The main reasons for this are not remembering too many passwords and trusting in the secure nature of biometric authentication.

 payments biometric authenticationSource: usa.visa.com